ChrisWinters/robotstxt-manager/README.md

 ## Arbitrary section

+#### Understanding the Default Settings

+By default, no settings are activated/installed.

+To setup: access the plugin admin (Settings > Robots.txt Manager), scroll down and select a preset robots.txt file, then click the Update Website button.
+The plugin will then be managing the robots.txt file for your website.

+#### Testing Robots.txt Files

 Use Google's Webmaster Tools to Validate your Robots.txt Files.
 With Google: Log into your Google Account and access the Log into your Webmaster Tools feature.
 Select a Website or Add a Website.

 * On the Webmaster Tools Home page, click the site you want.